MLISEKAI/Tonic-Store/README.md

 ## 👥 Authors

-- Your Name - Initial work
+- Tran Thanh Loc

-## 🙏 Acknowledgments
+## Acknowledgments

 - Thanks to all contributors
 - Thanks to the open-source community